Contact Center CX

 Chandler Galt, Senior Product Marketing Manager — Zoom Contact Center

-• Advanced analytics and reporting: Cloud solutions generally provide more in-depth analytics and reporting features highlighting your contact center’s performance data for each client or third-party partner.
+• Advanced analytics and reporting: Cloud solutions generally provide more in-depth analytics and reporting features highlighting your contact center’s performance data for each customer or third-party partner.
 This gives agents visibility over their team’s performance over time, which can be valuable insight for future strategy adjustments.

 • Integrations: Cloud contact center software allows you to integrate other business systems, such as CRM software, into the system for simpler and more organized communication.